-On each Form 944 for which you are entitled to use section 3509 rates,
+On each Form 944 for which you are entitled to use section 3509 rates:

-- write "Misclassified Employees" in red ink across the top margin of page 1. - enter a zero on line 9 ("Total taxes after adjustment for advance EIC"), - complete the signature area, and - attach a completed Form 944-X (see instructions below).
-On each Form 944-X: - Complete the top of Form 944-X, including the date you discovered the error, - Enter the wage amounts in column 1 of lines 12 through 14, - Enter zeros in column 2 of lines 12 through 14, - Complete columns 3 and 4 as instructed in Part 3, - Provide a detailed statement on line 20, and - Complete the signature area.
+- Write "Misclassified Employees" in dark bold letters across the top margin of page 1, - Enter a zero on line 9 ("Total taxes after adjustment for advance EIC"), - · Complete the signature area, and - Attach a completed Form 944-X (see instructions below).
+On each Form 944-X: - Complete the top of Form 944-X, including the date you discovered the error, - Enter the wage amounts in column 1 of lines 13 through 15, - Enter zeros in column 2 of lines 13 through 15, - Complete columns 3 and 4 as instructed in Part 3, - Provide a detailed statement on line 23, and - Complete the signature area.

-If you cannot use section 3509 rates (for example, because the workers you treated as nonemployees were certain statutory employees) file a Form 944 for were certain statutory employees), file a Form 944 for each delinquent year.
+If you cannot use section 3509 rates (for example, because the workers you treated as nonemployees were certain statutory employees), file a Form 944 for each delinquent year.
 Write "Misclassified Employees" in dark, bold letters across the top margin of page 1 of each Form 944.
 Complete Form 944 using the Instructions for Form 944.
 Attach a Form 944-X to each Form 944.
-Complete the top of Form 944-X, including the date you discovered the error, and provide a detailed explanation on line 20.
+Complete the top of Form 944-X, including the date you discovered the error, and provide a detailed explanation on line 23.

-20. Explain Your Corrections
+23. Explain Your Corrections

 Treasury regulations require you to explain in detail the grounds and facts relied upon to support each correction.
-On line 20, describe in detail each correction you entered in column 4 on lines 7 through 14 and line 16.
+On line 23, describe in detail each correction you entered in column 4 on lines 7 through 15 and 17 through 18d.
+Also use line 23 to describe in detail corrections made on lines 11a, 18b, and 18c.
 If you need more space, attach additional sheets, but be sure to write your name, EIN, and calendar year on the top of each sheet.

 You must describe the events that caused the underreported or overreported amounts.
 Explanations such as "social security and Medicare wages were overstated" or "administrative/payroll errors were discovered" are insufficient and may delay processing your Form 944-X because the IRS may need to ask for a more complete explanation.
 The following is the information we need in your explanation for each error you are correcting.